medav/www.michaeledavies.com/pages/index/index.md

 ### A Quick Elevator Speech

-> I am a **Computer Engineer**, and **Mathematcian**.
+> I am a **Computer Engineer**, and **Mathematician**.
 I love programming and building things.
 I love to tinker and learn how all sorts of things work.
 Currently I am a senior at Iowa State University, and plan to attend graduate school after I finish my undergraduate degree.

 > Professionally, I have had the wonderful opportunity to work for **Rockwell Collins** as a technical intern, at **Iowa State University** as a undergraduate research assistant, and **Microsoft** for the past two summers as a software development engineering intern.